Dosage Form: tablet, extended release

 Cardiac Failure: Administer diuretics or digoxin for congestive heart failure.
 For cardiogenic shock, consider IV dobutamine, isoproterenol, or glucagon.

 Metoprolol Succinate Description

-Metoprolol Succinate is a beta1-selective (cardioselective) adrenoceptor blocking agent, for oral administration, available as extended-release tablets.
-Metoprolol Succinate extended-release tablet has been formulated to provide a controlled and predictable release of metoprolol for once-daily administration.
+Metoprolol Succinate, is a beta1-selective (cardioselective) adrenoceptor blocking agent, for oral administration, available as extended release tablets.
+Metoprolol Succinate extended-release tablets USP, have been formulated to provide a controlled and predictable release of metoprolol for once-daily administration.
 The tablets comprise a multiple unit system containing Metoprolol Succinate in a multitude of controlled release pellets.
 Each pellet acts as a separate drug delivery unit and is designed to deliver metoprolol continuously over the dosage interval.
-The tablets contain 23.75, 47.5, 95 and 190 mg of Metoprolol Succinate equivalent to 25, 50, 100 and 200 mg of metoprolol tartrate, USP, respectively.
-Its chemical name is (±)1-(isopropylamino)-3-[p-(2-methoxyethyl) phenoxy]-2-propanol succinate (2:1) (salt).
+The tablets contain 23.75 mg and 47.5 mg of Metoprolol Succinate equivalent to 25 mg and 50 mg of metoprolol tartrate, USP, respectively.
+Its chemical name is (±) 1-(isopropylamino)-3-[p-(2-methoxyethyl) phenoxy]-2-propanol succinate (2:1) (salt).
 Its structural formula is:

 Metoprolol Succinate - Clinical Pharmacology

 Hypertension: The mechanism of the antihypertensive effects of beta-blocking agents has not been elucidated.
 However, several possible mechanisms have been proposed: (1) competitive antagonism of catecholamines at peripheral (especially cardiac) adrenergic neuron sites, leading to decreased cardiac output; (2) a central effect leading to reduced sympathetic outflow to the periphery; and (3) suppression of renin activity.